The Victorian Government is testing a new way to boost the number of rural generalists working in rural and regional Victoria.

 Trainees in any region of Victoria can apply to one of the participating health services for a position on the trial.

-How Victoria's Single Employer Model will work
+How Victoria's Single Employer Model works

 The Victorian Rural Generalist Program